Melanoma: UV radiation

-The UV radiation from tanning beds increases the risk of melanoma.
+The main risk factor for melanoma formation is exposure to UV radiation, either from sunlight or indoor tanning.
+UV radiation exposure from tanning beds increases the risk of melanoma.
 The International Agency for Research on Cancer finds that tanning beds are "carcinogenic to humans" and that people who begin using tanning devices before the age of thirty years are 75% more likely to develop melanoma.

 Those who work in airplanes also appear to have an increased risk, believed to be due to greater exposure to UV.

-UVB light (wavelengths between 315 and 280 nm) from the sun is absorbed by skin cell DNA and results in a type of direct DNA damage called cyclobutane pyrimidine dimers.
-Thymine, cytosine, or cytosine-thymine dimers are formed by the joining of two adjacent pyrimidine bases within a DNA strand.
-Somewhat similarly to UVB, UVA light (longer wavelengths between 400 and 315 nm) from the sun or from tanning beds can also be directly absorbed by skin DNA (at about 1/100 to 1/1000 of the efficiency of UVB).
+UVB light, emanating from the sun at wavelengths between 315 and 280 nm, is absorbed directly by DNA in skin cells, which results in a type of direct DNA damage called cyclobutane pyrimidine dimers.
+Thymine, cytosine, or cytosine-thymine dimers are formed by the joining of two adjacent pyrimidine bases within a strand of DNA.
+UVA light presents at wavelengths longer than UVB (between 400 and 315 nm); and it can also be absorbed directly by DNA in skin cells, but at lower efficiencies—about 1/100 to 1/1000 of UVB.

-Exposure to radiation (UVA and UVB) is one of the major contributors to the development of melanoma.
-Occasional extreme sun exposure (resulting in "sunburn") is causally related to melanoma.
-Melanoma is most common on the back in men and on legs in women (areas of intermittent sun exposure).
-The risk appears to be strongly influenced by socioeconomic conditions rather than indoor versus outdoor occupations; it is more common in professional and administrative workers than unskilled workers.
-Other factors are mutations in or total loss of tumor suppressor genes.
-Use of sunbeds (with deeply penetrating UVA rays) has been linked to the development of skin cancers, including melanoma.
+Radiation exposure (UVA and UVB) is a major contributor to the development of melanoma.
+Occasional extreme sun exposure that results in "sunburn" on areas of the human body is causally related to melanoma.
+The risk appears to be strongly influenced by socioeconomic conditions rather than indoor versus outdoor occupations; it is more common in professional and administrative workers than in unskilled workers.
+Other factors are mutations in (or total loss of) tumor suppressor genes.

 Possible significant elements in determining risk include the intensity and duration of sun exposure, the age at which sun exposure occurs, and the degree of skin pigmentation.
-Melanoma rates tend to be highest in countries settled by migrants from Northern Europe which have a large amount of direct, intense sunlight to which the skin of the settlers is not adapted, most notably Australia.
+Melanoma rates tend to be highest in countries settled by migrants from Europe, which have a large amount of direct, intense sunlight to which the skin of the settlers is not adapted, most notably Australia.
 Exposure during childhood is a more important risk factor than exposure in adulthood.
 This is seen in migration studies in Australia.

-Having multiple severe sunburns increases the likelihood that future sunburns develop into melanoma due to cumulative damage.
-The sun and tanning beds are the main sources of UV radiation that increase the risk for melanoma and living close to the equator increases exposure to UV radiation.
+Incurring multiple severe sunburns increases the likelihood that future sunburns develop into melanoma due to cumulative damage.
+Living close to the equator increases exposure to UV radiation.